Mission of the Carmelite and Jesuits

-In the year 1840, the first missionary, Fr.
-Zubiburu, a Spanish Carmelite priest went to Koikhali, a small village along with Mr. Crow, the District Magistrate.
-They built a catholic community of 278 members; at this time Msgr Patrick Carew was Vicar Apostolic.
-Now this comes under Raghabpur parish.
-Owing to bad health he could not continue his work and left the place.
+The first Vicariate Apostolic of Bengal with its headquarter at Calcutta was established in 1834 with Msgr.
+Patrick Carew as the Vicar Apostolic.
+In 1840, the first missionary, Fr.
+Zubiburu, a Spanish Carmelite went to Koikhali, a small village along with Mr. Crow, the District Magistrate.
+He built a catholic community of 278 members.
+However, Fr.
+Zubiburu, could not continue his work owing to bad health and left the place.

 The Belgian Jesuits came to Bengal in 1859.
 In 1868 at the invitation of Kala Chand (Stanislas), Fr.
 Goffinet S.J. went to a small village called Gokurni near Magra Hat.
 A few days later in July 1868, he baptized a little girl of six in Magra Hat which was the happy passage for the Christian community in 24 Parganas.
 From there Fr.
 Goffinet SJ went to Koikhali and resumed the missionary work started by Fr.
 Zubiburu, Under Msgr.
 Steins SJ.
 It was Father E. Delplace SJ the pioneer, who went around establishing five Mission Stations in four years such as Raghabpur, Morapai, Basanti,Khari and Baidyapur (1873-1877).
 In 1886 the Vicariate Apostolic became the Archdiocese of Calcutta.